Jwan622/checkpoint_rails_worst_app/README.md

 So, **What can we do?**

-Well, let's focus on improving the view and the AR querying first!
+Well, let's focus on improving time it takes for the view to load and the AR querying first!

 Complete this tutorial first:
 [Jumpstart Lab Tutorial on Querying](http://tutorials.jumpstartlab.com/topics/performance/queries.html)